Article

 A decarb hub framework for today and tomorrow

-The decarb hub model is not just fit for responding to specific policies, but it can also serve as a model for value alignment among diverse stakeholders who are attempting to implement key components of future decarbonization system development.
-It can also serve as a model for value alignment among diverse stakeholders attempting to implement key components of future decarbonization system development.
+The decarb hub model is not just fit for responding to specific policies, it can also serve as a model for value alignment among diverse stakeholders attempting to implement key components of future decarbonization system development.
 Addressing the full value chain helps mitigate the significant risks associated with the relatively low commercial maturity of decarbonization ecosystems.

 Three key components